adrazen/cs140e-final-project/labs/2-cross-check/README.md

 (interesting) low level code you use.
-A good result of this approach is that you will understand everything and, unlike most embedded or operating systems courses, there will not be a lot of opaque, magical code that you have no insight into, other than sense of unease that it does important stuff beyond your ken.
+A good result of this approach is that you will understand everything and, unlike most embedded or operating systems courses, there will not be a lot of opaque, magical code that you have no insight into, other than a sense of unease that it does important stuff beyond your ken.

-An obvious potential result of this strategy is that since you are writing all code your system depends on, a single bug can make the rest of the quarter miserable.
+An obvious potential result of this strategy is that since you are writing all of the code your system depends on, a single bug can make the rest of the quarter miserable.

-Today's lab uses simple implementations of several powerful ideas to check if your `gpio.c` code from last lab has bugs.
+Today's lab uses simple implementations of several powerful ideas to check if your `gpio.c` code from last lab has any bugs.

 After completing the lab you will be able to check that your `gpio.c` code is effectively equivalent to everyone else's in the class by tracing all reads and writes it does and comparing them to everyone else's implementation.
 If even one person gets it right, then showing equivalence means you got it right too.
-And, nicely, automatically detect if any subsequent modifications you do break the code.
+Conveniently, this will also allow you to automatically detect if any subsequent modifications you make break the code.

-This lab is going to be the first time we leverage `cksum` (checksums) as a cross-checking test mechanism for code correctness. `cksum` will continue to pop up in future lab verification so gaining an understanding _now_ for why this method of verification is useful to us, will help you later on as well!
+This lab is going to be the first time we leverage (checksums) as a cross-checking test mechanism for code correctness.
+We will use the `cksum` Unix command, which is a command that generates a checksum value for a file or stream of data.
+The `cksum` command will continue to pop up in future labs as a verification tool so gaining an understanding _now_ for why this method of verification is useful to us, will help you later on as well!
 In short, `cksum` generates a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) hash for